nikkNizz/Drawish/README.md

 [video](https://drive.google.com/file/d/1yWAFPJW5sjcYRTpn0P7AlbdcRmab0lex/view?usp=sharing)

 #### Spray
 Click the [spray] button and move the mouse over the drawing area, holding down the left mouse button.
+The size of the spray is defined by the size of the pen.

 #### Pick color
 Click the [pick] button and then on a point in the